 Underpinning my approach, always, is rigorous textual and dramatic analysis, while improvisation and games liberate the actor’s body and imagination: I seek to balance perspiration and inspiration.

-Great acting must balance the messy, human, moment-to-moment reality of the character with a profound and internalised appreciation of craft and structure.
-As Martha Graham put it, “I practice eight hours a day in order to be able to improvise in the evening.”
+Great acting must balance the messy, human, moment-to-moment reality of character and situation, with a profound and internalised appreciation of craft and structure.
+As Martha Graham put it:

 You have no right to go before a public without an adequate technique, just because you feel.
 Anything feels — a leaf feels, a storm feels — what right have you to do that?
 You have to have speech, and it’s a cultivated speech.